ecupaio/jekyll-template/README.md

 `gem install bundle`

+### NodeJS and NPM
+NodeJS and NPM are necesarry for running the grunt tasks.
+Follow [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to get them installed.

 ## Development

 Select the Use this Template button at the top of the page, label your new repo, then select